pritam-code-ai/python_data_science/README.md

 # python_data_science
 in this repository, there are python code on linear regression, random forest, k-means, svm, K-FOLD CROSS VALIDATION and some easy but happy code to make python coding skill more better.

-on kaggle internet site, there will also be a python data science project on credit card anomaly detection by me using various anomaly detection classifier.
+on kaggle internet site and on github, I have uploaded my python data science project to predict loan data application's 'loan status' for new test data. this project is in python notebook form. please use python jupyter or other python notebook software to open this file.